 I worked on Pain, Pleasure and Prejudice in conjunction with a play/script I wrote about the breakup of Canada, incorporating some of what I had learned about Islamic scriptures.
 Calgary Herald columnist Les Brost warned his readers not to read The Fractured Nation Interviews, my first book, unless they were “prepared to think -- really think -- about tomorrow's Canada”.
-The Interviews was nominated for The Sunburst Award for Canadian Literature of the Fantastic.
+The Interviews were nominated for The Sunburst Award for Canadian Literature of the Fantastic.

 In 2006, I registered the Boreal Books trademark and obtained from Library and Archives Canada the right to issue ISBNs under that name.

 Then followed in 2005 the first edition of Pain, Pleasure and Prejudice.
-Seven years later, my wife and I accomplished, to my knowledge, a world first: a guide to the Koran by a layperson for both the layperson and the open-minded scholar which included the entire book.
+Seven years later my wife and I accomplished, to my knowledge, a world first: a layperson's guide to the Koran which contains the entire book.

 In 2012, I published Alice Visits a Mosque to Learn about Judgment Day, a one act thought-provoking, often brutal (it could not be otherwise) sometimes funny play/script about an important concept in Islam on which the Koran expounds at length.